TUW-GEO/veranda/docs/install.rst

 ============

 The package can be either installed via pip or if you solely want to work with *veranda* or contribute, we recommend to install it as a conda environment.
-If you work already with your own environment, please have look at ``requirements.txt``.

 pip
 ===